NL33/electron-git/z-next.md

 - display notes by date.
 DONE.
 - color the date display.
 Done

 - get all months that have been entered--and retrieve them in console log.
-START HERE: go to line 74 in grat window.js in order to get the noteId into the year's noteIdarray.
-Why do that? should allow flexibility later for showing manipulating notes
+DONE.
-- show all months where entry made--start by showing on left side
+- show all months where entry made--start by showing on left side.
+START HERE.
+    -create month entry when you create note entry, just like year for now.
+    -retrieve one array for whole month schema (faster than getting different arrays per year) -sort array by monthNumber
+    -then, when showing month, find the year that corresponds to the month entry's year, and load content in there -
 - click on month and show all notes from that month
+- select month to see notes from that month
+- select year to see notes from that year
 - add "view more notes" button
 - hide month view
 - show month view when click view more notes